Nahanni Fontaine

-Nahanni Fontaine (born 1971) is a Canadian provincial politician, who was elected as the Member of the Legislative Assembly of Manitoba for the riding of St. Johns in the 2016 and 2019 elections.
-She held the seat for the NDP after incumbent MLA Gord Mackintosh did not seek re-election.
+Nahanni Fontaine (born 1971) is a Canadian politician who has served as the member of the Legislative Assembly of Manitoba (MLA) for the riding of St. Johns, representing the Manitoba NDP.

 Early life and education

 Fontaine was born in Winnipeg, Manitoba, and was raised in Point Douglas.
 She is a member of the Sagkeeng First Nation.
 She graduated from the University of Winnipeg with a Bachelor of Arts degree in environmental development, and a Master of Arts in native studies.

 Political career

+First elected in the 2016 general election, she held the seat of St. Johns for the NDP after incumbent MLA Gord Mackintosh did not seek re-election.
 Fontaine was interviewed for the Tina Fontaine (no relation) episode of the Aboriginal Peoples Television Network (APTN) documentary series on Missing and Murdered Indigenous Women and Girls, Taken.
+She was re-elected in the 2019 election.
+Following the 2023 general election, Fontaine was appointed Minister of Families and Minister responsible for Accessibility and Gender Equity in Premier Wab Kinew's ministry.
+She is the first Indigenous woman to be named to Manitoba's Cabinet, along with Bernadette Smith.
+Fontaine is noted for her large social media presence.